danielmarley/FactCheckLLM/README.md

 #### 2) Build and run the docker image
 The docker image is used to execute jupyter notebook in a Linux environment.
 It executes as root and installs the playwright packages needed as root as part of the build.
 Assuming you have docker already installed and docker service is running, then from within the project dir:
 * Run `docker build --no-cache -t jupyter-playwright .` to build the image
-* Then in Powershell, `docker run p 8080:8080 -p 8888:8888 -p 11434:11434 -v "${PWD}:/home/root/work" jupyter-playwright` to run the image and start jupyter notebook; the localhost URL will be logged out to console at this time and you can copy from there for use of the token
+* Then in Powershell, `docker run -p 8080:8080 -p 8888:8888 -p 11434:11434 -v "${PWD}:/home/root/work" jupyter-playwright` to run the image and start jupyter notebook; the localhost URL will be logged out to console at this time and you can copy from there for use of the token
     * `${PWD}` maps your currenrt working directory to the Docker workspace in Powershell notation
 * Can then develop and run inside the jupyter notebook with the same Linux libraries as collab while the notebook connects to a faster, local version of Llama